dsi-clinic/the-clinic/admin/email_templates.md

 We encourage you to apply again in the future, and wish you the best of luck in the upcoming quarter.

 -nick

+###  TA position rejection
+Dear [CANDIDATE],

+I am writing to inform you that we have decided not to move forward with your application for the TA position.
+We received many qualified candidates for this position and after careful review, we decided to go with another candidate whose skills and experience better fit our needs.

+We appreciate your interest in joining our team and would like to thank you for your time and effort in applying for this role.

+Best regards,

+[SIGNED]